QuanPhanguyen/Abyss-Odyssey/content/Giskenroc/Locations/index.md

 *There will be a real map here at some point.*

 #### Aska's River
 The river that flows through the kingdom and provides drinking water.
 It begins from a hole in the sky, and ends sinking through the ground.
-Not many questions are asked about, even though there probably should be.
+Not many questions are asked about it, even though there probably should be.

 #### Einswaldi
 The mythical tree of Giskenroc.
 Despite not actively aiding the empire anymore, it remains an important symbol to it's denizens as a reminder of fortitude.
 This tree is one of the few things as old as the empire is.
 It's massive branches, draped with comfortable flame lanterns all over serves as a hearth for those coming in and out of the kingdom.